Skip to content

 How much magnesium do children need?

-To support this wide range of roles, Public Health England recommend that for children aged 4-6 years consume 120mg in magnesium and those 7-10 years 200mg.
+To support this wide range of roles, Government health experts recommend that for children aged 4-6 years consume 120mg in magnesium and those 7-10 years 200mg.

 Magnesium for teens